Zulko/moviepy/_sources/user_guide/loading.rst.txt

 .. note::
     In the case of video and image files, if these are not already black and white they will be converted automatically.

-    Also, when you load an image with an *alpha layer*, like a PNG, MoviePy will use this layer as a mask, except if you pass ``transparent=False``.
+    Also, when you load an image with an *alpha layer*, like a PNG, MoviePy will use this layer as a mask unless you pass ``transparent=False``.

 Any video clip can be turned into a mask with :py:meth:`~moviepy.video.VideoClip.VideoClip.to_mask`, and a mask can be turned to a standard RGB video clip with :py:meth:`~moviepy.video.VideoClip.VideoClip.to_RGB()`.